konomu/konomu.github.io/_posts/2024-08-24-wa-ga-other.md

 > `Topic(Adverb)` + `は` + `Comment(Subject + が + Predicate)`

 All of these structures are very similar, only differing in the case of the topic.
 This is why some textbooks introduce ｢～は～が...｣ as a single structure.
 From a standpoint of teaching beginners, this is completely fine.
-It's probably easier for most learners to get used to the idea of a は-marked topic and the many forms it takes first, without having them think about the underlying case structure.
+It's probably easier for most learners to get used to the idea of a は-marked topic and the many forms it takes first, without having them think about the underlying case relation.
 The only problem with this is that they also tend to talk about the topic as if it were on the same layer as other grammatical features like the subject and the object.
 Unfortunately, this may mislead learners into thinking they are mutually exclusive, such that a given word in a sentence can't be a topic and subject at the same time.

 # <a name="object-ga" style="text-decoration: none; pointer-events: none;">が as an Object Marker for Adjectives

 This usage was introduced by Kuno (1973), where he proposed that が may mark objects of some adjectives.[^5] The following examples are all borrowed from this source.
 These adjectives fall into three categories:

 [^5]: Kuno also proposed that が could be an object marker for certain transitive verbs.
 But in the grammar that Noda teaches, these sentences don't need to be described as such.
 For example, Kuno brings up the example ｢あなたは日本語が分かりますか？｣ (Do you understand Japanese?) where he describes "日本語" (Japanese) as an object and "あなた" (you) as a subject for the predicate "分かる" (understand).
 However, we can still recognize "日本語" as a subject if we recognize "あなた" as a topicalized に-element expressing an agent (where に has been deleted).
-The case structure would then be ｢あなたに日本語が分かる(こと)｣
+The case relation would then be ｢あなたに日本語が分かる(こと)｣

 <ol type="a">
   <li>Competence: adjectives like 上手, 苦手, 下手, 得意, うまい, etc.</li>